 Allow yourself time to mourn.
 You are suffering a loss.
 Your expectations, hopes, and perception of the future with this person have ended.
 It’s okay to grieve this loss, so give yourself time to go through the grieving process.

 Accept there is a reason for the breakup.
 In the end, this breakup has a valuable point to learn.
 Most importantly, you may learn that something was unhealthy in the relationship.
 Whatever the reason, learn what you need from the situation so that you can grow as a person.

-If you are not at fault, do not blame or burden yourself with guilt.
+Do not blame or burden yourself with guilt.
 When you are not the cause, there is nothing for you to change or do.
 Remember, you cannot change others.
 So, accept its not you, forgive the other person, and move on.

 Get support.
 Your support system becomes the stable foundation you need while you deal with a breaking up.
 You can also hire a relationship coach, like me.
 Being able to talk with someone can help you find validation and strength.

 Know that it will pass.
 What you are feeling will diminish.
 It will get better over time.
 It is hard to see it when you are experiencing it.
-However, the saying: time heals all wounds” is true, even if it is a cliché.
+However, the saying :time heals all wounds” is true, even if it is a cliché.

 Forgive.
 You may never forget, but it’s very important to forgive.
 Forgiveness is more for you than the other person.
 You are not being foolish and you are not condoning someone hurting you.
 When you forgive, you are releasing feelings of hate, shame, guilt, regret, anger and revenge.
 Forgiving someone hurting you can feel very vulnerable but also very liberating.
 There is tremendous strength and freedom in vulnerability because it allows you to discover who you are.
-You are strong, capable and resilient because you can forgive.
+You are strong, capable and resilient because you are able to forgive.